Journals & Databases

 - Times Digital Archive The Times (London) 1785-1985.
 Use it to find newspaper articles.
 The entire newspaper is captured will all articles, advertisements and illustrations.

-- ACLS History E-book Project A collection of humanities books (1855-2005) both in print and out of print.
-Books are via the Scholarly Publishing Office of the University of Michigan Library.
+- ACLS History E-book is a collection of humanities books (1855-2005) both in print and out of print.
+Books are provided via the Scholarly Publishing Office of the University of Michigan Library.
 Useful for history and literature research.

-- JISC Historic Books contains four collections of historical texts:
+- JISC Historical Texts contains four collections of historical texts:

 British Library 19th Century Collection contains over 65,000 19th Century texts from the collection of the British Library.